 We pay trailing commissions to your dealer on Series B units at the end of each quarter or, if the dealer qualifies to be paid electronically, possibly on a more frequent basis.
 We expect that dealers pay a portion of the trailing commission to their financial advisors.
 Trailing commissions are paid to dealers, including all discount brokers.
 These commissions are a percentage of the average daily value of the above series of units of each Fund held by the dealer's clients.
 The commissions depend on the Fund and the sales charge option.
 We may change or cancel the terms of the trailing commissions in our discretion and without advance notice.
-The annual trailing commission rates paid on Series B units of Fidelity Advanced U.S. Equity Fund and Fidelity Absolute Income Fund are 1.00% and 0.50%, respectively.
+The following table shows the annual trailing commission rates for the Funds: